alexpadholol/TuneClassifier/README.md

 TuneClassifier

-The experiences of tuning a OneClassSVM Classifier;
+The experiences of tuning an OneClassSVM Classifier;
 Using hyperopt tuning tools python package,details in './train.py' file .